djeddou1971/GHG-Modeling/README.md

 # GHG-Modeling
-Data and results of simple and hybrid models based on SVR and Decomposition techniques
+Data and results of simple and hybrid models based on SVR and Decomposition techniques (DWT, EMD, and VMD)